What Does Pain Under Right Breast Bra Line Mean?

 Why does the right side of my ribs hurt under my breast?

-Right-sided rib pain under the breast is usually due to muscle strain, gallbladder disease, or liver problems.
+Right-sided rib pain under the breast is usually due to muscle strain, gallbladder disease, liver problems, or liver disease.
+Pain can sometimes involve the whole breast or just a part, and painful breasts may be a symptom of various conditions.
 Hence, persistent discomfort in this area necessitates a medical evaluation.

 When should I be worried about right-side pain under the ribs?

-If right-side pain under the ribs is severe, persistent, or accompanied by symptoms like jaundice, chest tightness, or shortness of breath, seek immediate medical attention.
+If right-sided pain under the ribs is severe, persistent, or accompanied by symptoms like jaundice, chest tightness, or shortness of breath, seek immediate medical attention.
+If you feel sore or unwell, or if pain is accompanied by other symptoms, you should seek medical advice, possibly at a breast clinic.
 Such signs indicate serious health issues.